Disneyland, California Adventure to temporarily close due to coronavirus threat

-The closure will go into effect this Saturday and last through the end of March.
+The closure will go into effect on Saturday and last through the end of March.
+Downtown Disney will remain open.

 There are currently six COVID-19 cases in Orange County, according to health officials.